pagkly/Zed/Investopedia3/Geographical Diversification.md

 Geographical diversification means holding securities from different regions.
 You don't want all of your money in a single country or region for the same reason you don't want it all in a single stock.
 The failure of that stock would be a huge blow to your portfolio.

-The term also refers to the practice by large companies of locating operations in different regions or countries in order to reduce business and [operational risks](https://www.investopedia.com/terms/o/operational_risk.asp).
+The term also refers to the practice by large companies of locating operations in different regions or countries in order to reduce business and [[operational risks]](https://www.investopedia.com/terms/o/operational_risk.asp).

 ### Key Takeaways